digiservbiz/business-analyzer/README.md

 - Integration with CRM platforms for seamless lead management.
 - Automated email outreach capabilities.
 - Advanced filtering and sorting of business data.
-- Support for more data sources beyond the Google Maps API.
+- Support for more data sources beyond a single API.

 ## Contribution